Azure/acs-demos/incubator/vamp_install/script.md

 dcos marathon app add elasticsearch.json
 ```

 *At the time of writing, Bash on Windows was unable to connect to forwarded localhost port.
 In this case, the DC/OS web interface can be used to start Elastic Search.
-Navigate to Services -> Run a Service -> JSON Configuration and paste the contents of `elasticsearch.json`*
+Navigate to Services -> Run a Service -> JSON Configuration and paste the contents of `elasticsearch.json`.
+Use Cygwin or Mingw on Windows to run in an automated flow.*

 # Deploy Vamp